sainnhe/sonokai-vscode/README.md

 > Sometimes I need a high contrast color scheme, and I think monokai is one of the best solutions, it's very beautiful and vivid.
 >
-> However there is one thing I can't stand -- the contrast is too high, which is totally unacceptable to me.
+> However there is one thing I can't stand -- the contrast is too high, which is totally unacceptable for me.
 >
 > This color scheme is based on [Monokai Pro](https://monokai.pro/vscode), the contrast is adjusted to be a bit lower while keeping the colors vivid enough.
 >
-> The `shusia` and `maia` variants are based on `monokai pro` and `monokai machine` respectively.
-I'm not going to port all variants of [Monokai Pro](https://monokai.pro/vscode) because I don't like some of them.
+> The `shusia`, `maia` and `espresso` variants are basically modified versions of Monokai Pro.
+I'm not going to port all variants of Monokai Pro because I don't like some of them.
 In addition, I designed some new variants inspired by other color schemes.

 ## Features